cryptomator/cryptomator.github.io/content/blog/2026-02-15-bitlocker-fbi-and-the-illusion-of-control.en.md

 ---
-title: "Bitlocker, the FBI, and the Illusion of Control – What the Microsoft Case Reveals About Encryption in the Cloud"
+title: "BitLocker, the FBI, and the Illusion of Control"
 slug: bitlocker-fbi-and-the-illusion-of-control
 date: 2026-02-15
-notice:
 tags: [cryptomator, microsoft, bitlocker]

-summary: "xx"
+summary: "Microsoft helped the FBI decrypt BitLocker-encrypted devices – not through a backdoor, but via recovery keys stored in the cloud.
+What this reveals about key control, cloud trust, and true data sovereignty."

 ogimage:
   relsrc: /img/blog/microsoft-bitlocker.png